 Local authorities are required to designate sites where wild camping is permitted.
 Most also require that your campervan is designed to have a minimal impact on the New Zealand environment.

 Don't just assume you can wild camp anywhere - always ask someone who knows and check for "no overnight camping" signs.
 Visitor Information Centres (called i-SITES) located in most towns and cities are great sources of local information as are Department of Conservation (DOC) visitor centres.
-But you’ll find the most comprehensive source of information about where you can camp in New Zealand including free and wild camping sites on the Wilderness NZ app (available on Apple app store and Google Play).
-This app provides up-to-date information about commercial and wild camping sites, Department of Conservation camping sites, and dump stations.
-Plus it includes information about facilities and costs.
+But you’ll find the most comprehensive source of information about where you can camp in New Zealand including free and wild camping sites on the Campable app (available on Apple app store and Google Play).
+This app provides up-to-date information about commercial and wild camping sites as well as where you can stay on private land for a small cost.
+Plus it includes information about facilities you'll need including dump stations.
 The app is a must-have accessory for your road trip.
 Remember, if you choose to wild camp, please don’t stray - only camp in the designated locations.

 The "I Respect New Zealand" camping map will give you information about where you are PERMITTED to camp, not the BEST camping spots.
 You may be permitted to camp next to a busy highway adjacent to an industrial area but it may not be a pleasant experience!
 And it certainly won't be a "wilderness" experience.

 As a Wilderness hirer, we recommend you use the free Campable app to find the best wild camping spots.
 Campable gives motorhome travellers a unique experience of New Zealand by allowing you to stay at private properties around the country (including working farms, vineyards, country resorts plus much more) and thus getting up close to Kiwi life.